Agrawal: History

+Some of the Agrawals adapted Jainism under the influence of Lohacharya.

+Migration to Delhi

+The Agrawal merchant Nattal Sahu and the Agrawal poet Vibudh Shridhar lived during the reign of Tomara King Anangapal of Yoginipur (now Mehrauli, near Delhi).
+Vibudh Shridhar wrote Pasanahacariu in 1132 AD, which includes a historical account of Yoginipur then.

+In 1354, Firuz Shah Tughluq had started the construction of a new city near Agroha, called Hisar-e-Feroza ("the fort of Firuz").
+Most of the raw material for building the town was brought from Agroha.
+The town later came to be called Hisar.
+Hisar became a major center of the Agrawal community.
+Some Agrawals are also said to have moved to the Kotla Firoz Shah fort in Delhi, built by Firuz Shah Tughlaq.

 Migration to Rajput kingdoms

 During the era of Islamic administrative rule in India, some Agrawal, as with the Saraogi, migrated to the Bikaner State.
 The Malkana include Muslim Agrawals, who converted from Hinduism to Islam during this time and were given land tracts along the Yamuna by Afghan rulers.

-In the early 15th century, Agrawals flourished as a Halwai trader community, under the Tomaras of Gwalior.
-According to several Sanskrit inscription at the Gwalior Fort in Gwalior District, several traders (Sanghavi Kamala Simha, Khela Brahmachari, Sandhadhip Namadas etc.) belonging to Agrotavansha (Agrawal clan) supported the sculptures and carving of idols at the place.
+In the early 15th century, Agrawals flourished under the Tomaras of Gwalior.
+According to several Sanskrit inscriptions at the Gwalior Fort in Gwalior District, several traders (Sanghavi Kamala Simha, Khela Brahmachari, Sandhadhip Namadas etc.) belonging to Agrotavansha (Agrawal clan) supported the sculptures and carving of idols at the place.